Classification of Students

 Students who fail to attend the first week of an on-ground course or participate within the first week of an online course, and fail to contact the instructor within that first week regarding the absence, will be dropped from the class.
 A student may appeal this action within a week of being dropped for non-attendance (on-ground) or non-participation (online) by contacting the Associate Dean of Instruction or Program Director at the respective campus or the Associate Dean of Instruction for Distance Education.
-In the event the course instructor is a program director or an associate dean, the appeal will be facilitated by the Chief Academic Officer.
+In the event the course instructor is a program director or an associate dean, the appeal will be facilitated by the Dean of Instruction.
 Faculty will verify their final student rosters by the fourteenth (14) day of the term to the Registrar.

 Note: A class that has been dropped due to non-attendance can affect a student’s financial aid or VA education benefits.
 If you have any questions regarding the effects of a dropped class, please contact MCC Connect.

 MCC student grades are available online at JICS/myMohave.
 Students are strongly encouraged to check their MCC online transcript every semester.
 Transcripts serve as an official record of all classes for which a grade is received.
 A transcript includes withdrawals but excludes drops.
 The Grade Point Average (GPA) is a measurement of a student’s academic achievement, calculated by dividing quality points (Q.Pts) by the GPA Hours (HGPA) listed on the student’s transcript.
 To maintain good academic standing a student must have a cumulative career GPA of at least 2.0.
 Only course work that has been successfully completed will be used toward meeting requirements for a degree or certificate.